Blog

 Spring AI simplifies the integration of AI models into your Spring applications.
 It provides a set of APIs to interact with various AI services, making it easier to incorporate features like natural language processing and computer vision:

-• Model Management: Easily manage and deploy different AI models.
+• Model management: Easily manage and deploy different AI models.

 • Inference APIs: Perform real-time predictions and analysis using pre-trained models.

-• Streaming Support: Stream data to and from AI services for dynamic and interactive applications.
+• Streaming support: Stream data to and from AI services for dynamic and interactive applications.

 These capabilities enable developers to build sophisticated AI-driven features without delving into the complexities of AI model training and deployment.